Wasted-Deed/UnityGame/README.md

 # UnityGame
-This is a Unity game from Wasted Deed studio
+This is a Unity game from Wasted Deed Studio